coreybyrum7/regen-nd/README.md

 NextJS is a powerful React framework with the perfect tools for completing this challenge.

-NextJS 14 and the App Router's default feature server components and streaming with suspense, both perfect tools for this challenge.
+NextJS 14 and the new App Router feature server components and streaming with suspense, both perfect tools for this challenge.
 Streaming optimized the user experience by seamlessly handling dependent requests.

 ## Routes 🗺️